 Insomnia is a terrible thief that steals one’s ability to think clearly the following day.
-What’s worse is that the body does not physically coordinate with you the way you think you are telling it to perform.
+What’s worse is that the body does not physically coordinate with you the way you think you are telling it to do.
 Combine these things together for a wonderful crafty result coupled with physical injury for the safest of household objects.
 In other words, I seriously should stop trying to do DIY projects the day after no sleep!!
 Insomniacs beware.

 During the course of the year, I continued to struggle with what seemed to be a never-ending cycle of sleep deprivation.
 These late nights or early mornings laying in bed awake led to browsing the internet for hours on end.
 After reading millions of articles, books, and shopping online at 3am, I would end on Pinterest browsing the DIY category.
 I would find so many things that I just knew I could do!
-I would make lists of supplies needed and the next day would sneak out to the store and purchase them.
+I would make lists of supplies needed and the next day would sneak out to the store and buy them.
 Some of these projects turned out nicely, others were just a huge disappointment 😦

 Lesson 1: I discovered that many of the DIY links on Pinterest were just plain junk!
 Most of them were just pictures that had been circulated several thousand times as many well-meaning would be crafters have pinned them in great hopes that 1 day they’d get around to trying them.
 Many didn’t have enough instruction to complete a task or seriously important details were missing from the processes, so I’ve had several mishaps.
 Here are a few things I’ve tried.
 Some were a giant FAIL and others turned out nicely 🙂